ZipCPU/sdr/README.md

 followed by the AM demodulator, you will run into a problem where the microphone and the amplifier are both attempting to use the same pins.
 The solution is not to build the composed (transmit/receive) design in rtl.
-Instead, run `make rtl-sim` followed by `make -C sim` to build the full simulation.
+Instead, run `make rtl-sim` to build the full simulation.

 ## Running in Simulation